“The people will believe what the media tells them they believe.”

 - Preventing the construction of the Iranian gas pipeline through Iraq.

-Therefore, if actions speak louder than words, the enemies of Iran and Russia were the ones who benefited most from ISIS.
+Therefore, if actions speak louder than words, the enemies of Iran and Russia were the only ones who truly benefited from ISIS.

-When economic stability of the two superpowers is dependant on who gets to supply Europe with natural gas, Qatar or Iran, a nuclear war between Russia and the USA is imminent.
+When economic stability of the two superpowers is dependant on who gets to supply Europe with natural gas, Qatar or Iran, a nuclear war between Russia and the USA was imminent.

-Hillary wanted Assad to go, and if she were to become the next President, to protect USA’s international reputation of winning wars against oppressive regimes, she would have had to keep her word and prolonged until Assad is removed, which required taking out Russia first.
+Hillary wanted Assad to go, and if she were to become the next President, to protect USA’s international reputation of winning wars against oppressive regimes.

-Replying to ABC News’ allegations about illegal votes that secured him the presidency, Donald Trump said:
+Therefore, to avoid an imminent conflict with Russia, Donald Trump became the 45th US President, who replied to ABC News’ allegations about illegal votes that secured him the presidency, stating:

 “We’re gonna find out.
 And — and, by the way, when I say you’re gonna find out.
 You can never really find, you know, there are gonna be — no matter what numbers we come up with there are gonna be lots of people that did things that we’re not going to find out about.”

-It seems that to withdraw from the Syrian War and avert the World War III, lots of people that did things that we’re not going to find out about managed to get Donald Trump as the 45th US President.
+It seems that lots of people that did things that we’re not going to find out about, such as averting a potential war with Russia, by appointing Donald Trump as the 45th US President.